mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 ## Inner IP Compression (IIPC) {#sec-iipc}

-When iipc_profile is set to "uncompress", the packet is uncompressed.
+When iipc_profile is set to "iipc_uncompress", the packet is uncompressed.
-When iipc_profile is set to "diet-esp", IIPC proceeds to the compression of the inner IP Packet composed of an IP Header and an IP Payload.
+When iipc_profile is set to "iipc_diet-esp", IIPC proceeds to the compression of the inner IP Packet composed of an IP Header and an IP Payload.
 The compression of the inner IP Payload is described in {{sec-payload}}.
 The IP Header is compressed when ipsec_mode is set to "Tunnel" and left uncompressed otherwise. ts_ip_version determines how the IPv6 Header (resp. the IPv4 header) is compressed - see {{sec-inner-ip6}} (resp. {{sec-inner-ip4}}).